cmsflash/cmsflash.github.io/index.md

 Shen Zhuoran (Zhuoran is the first name) is a Research Scientist at [Augment](https://www.augmentcode.com/), working on coding large language models (coding LLMs) to push on the frontier of artificial intelligence (AI) reasoning and general intelligence.

-He has been focusing on the non-local attention mechanism and Transformers for computer vision since 2018, arguably being one of the first batch of scholars investigating this topic.
+He has been focusing on the non-local attention mechanism and Transformers for computer vision since 2018, being one of the first batch of scholars investigating this topic.
 Over his tenure at [SenseTime](https://www.sensetime.com/en/), [Tencent](https://www.tencent.com/en-us/), and [Google AI Residency](https://research.google/), he worked on various novel efficient formulations of attention and Transformer and building a visual foundation model.
 His papers on efficient attention have accumulated more than 700 citations and direct follow-up works in multiple fields, especially medical imaging and remote sensing.
 After Google, he spent two years in self-driving, lead the end-to-end deep learning transition for [Pony.ai](https://pony.ai/)'s motion prediction system, and worked on establishing data-driven continuous learning for behavior planning models at [Cruise](https://www.getcruise.com/).

 He holds a BEng in Computer Science from [The University of Hong Kong](https://www.hku.hk/) with First-Class Honours and the top-1 GPA in class.